QuijasPathwayschool/FRC9027Test/README.md

-# 2023 REV ION FRC Starter Bot
+# 2023 REV ION FRC Starter Bot clone Edit

-This project provides starting Java code for the 2023 REV ION FRC Starter Bot.

-For more information about the Starter Bot, visit https://www.revrobotics.com/ion/2023-rev-ion-frc-starter-bot/

-For best results, update the `teamNumber` field in the .wpilib/wpilib_preferences.json file with your team number.
+Using the Starter bot code as our base for our robot code.